mlange-42/yarner/examples/java_gradle/README.md

 This example produces a minimalistic Java application.
 It serves to demonstrate how to create a Java Gradle project.

-To build the project (i.e. generate code and documentatio output), run the following command in the current directory:
+To build the project (i.e. generate code and documentation output), run the following command in the current directory:

 ```
 > yarner